bertouttier/homebridge-chacon/README.md

 # homebridge-chacon
 Homebridge plugin to control Chacon power plugs.
 Includes on/off control.
 Reading power plug state is not possible.
+This project assumes that a Jeelink is connected to your system.
+The Jeelink takes care of sending the OOK message over 433 MHz RF.
+Look at my other project https://github.com/bertouttier/chacon

 ### Configuration: